pulumi/docs/content/tutorials/abstraction-encapsulation/_index.md

 - An AWS account (the free version should be fine)
 - Familiarity with either the TypeScript or Python programming language

-## About this pathway
+## About this tutorial

-In this pathway, we will explore how you can use Pulumi as a tool to help you abstract and encapsulate your resource definitions as reusable models for others to use.
+In this tutorial, we will explore how you can use Pulumi as a tool to help you abstract and encapsulate your resource definitions as reusable models for others to use.